Share

 Online businesses can leverage UGC video content at different touchpoints of their brand in different ways:

-Website: You can add UGC videos to different parts of your website to increase trust, give more information about your products, and increase conversions.
-Adding user-generated videos to the homepage and product pages especially is sure to drive more sales.
+• Website: You can add UGC videos to different parts of your website to increase trust, give more information about your products, and increase conversions.
+Adding user-generated videos on the homepage and product pages can significantly boost sales.

 With user-generated video content, brands can increase trust, engage audiences, and convert shoppers better with an authentic and cost-effective marketing strategy.

-Adding UGC videos to your eCommerce store is especially crucial since it's one of the main touchpoints where customers evaluate the product to buy.
+Adding UGC videos to your eCommerce store, especially, is crucial since it's one of the main touchpoints where customers are evaluating the product to buy.
 Adding user-generated video to your online store is easy, with Videowise.

 Using the eCommerce shoppable video platform, you can import UGC videos from social media channels like TikTok and Instagram, add these videos to different parts of your store's pages, and make the videos shoppable so that visitors can add them to your cart instantly.